 - Create segments.

-- Add campaigns to existing Automation Centre or Real-Time Interaction programs or create new programs if applicable.
+- Add campaigns to existing Automation Center or Interactions programs or create new programs if applicable.

 1. Confirm Mobile Marketing Strategy and Goals (Owner: Marketer)